 Among the key values that make this system an effective option, we trace the long lifespan of components in the face of a lack of need for maintenance; great energy savings and excellent environmental protection, both in terms of UV and IR emissions and in relation to’non-toxicity some materials.

 As for design, instead, the modularity and adaptability to the most varied creative solutions are characterized as features that make LED technologies even more attractive, alongside a fundamental possibility: that of adjusting the intensity of the luminous flux.

-As it is known, indeed, a dimmer - also called "light dimmer", "Dimmer" or "dimmer" – regulates the light intensity of an LED from 0% to the 100%, insisting on modulating the pulse width or using digital regulation systems.
+As it is known, indeed, a light variator adjusts the light intensity of an LED from the 0% to the 100%, insisting on modulating the pulse width or using digital regulation systems.

 Use of a dimmer: strength points

 - the ability to adapt the intensity of light in an environment according to the activity being carried out, avoiding an insufficient or excessive light supply for our visual capacity;